haskus/haskus-manual/source/system/programming/graphics/tutorial/double_buffering.rst

 render each frame very fast during the vblank period and before the end of the refresh cycle.

-Using double-buffering is easier.
-The modified code example using double-buffering is
+Using double-buffering is easier. `Source code of the modified code example using double-buffering
-`here
 <https://github.com/haskus/haskus-system/blob/master/haskus-system-examples/src/tutorial/TutFrameSwitch.hs>`_.
 The change consists in allocating two frames, rendering in one when the other is displayed and switching the frames when the rendering is over: